Gianpiero Lambiase: Career

-In October 2024, following the announced departure of former Sporting Director and Team Manager Jonathan Wheatley, who became Team Principal of Sauber, soon to be rebranded as Audi, Lambiase was promoted to Head of Racing, effective from the beginning of the 2025 season.
+In October 2024, following the announced departure of former Sporting Director and Team Manager Jonathan Wheatley, who became Team Principal of Sauber, rebranded as Audi from 2026, Lambiase was promoted to Head of Racing, effective from the beginning of the 2025 season.
 In this capacity, he assumed responsibility for the race, heritage, and car build departments, and was tasked with coordinating strategic liaison and compliance with sporting regulations.
 The structural change resulted from Red Bull’s decision to divide the responsibilities previously held by Wheatley, instead of appointing a direct successor to the dual role of Sporting Director and Team Manager.
 Lambiase continued to serve as race engineer to Max Verstappen.
 Following his promotion, Lambiase became the third-ranking figure within Red Bull’s technical and sporting hierarchy, reporting directly to Technical Director Pierre Waché and Team Principal Laurent Mekies, with Acting Head of Sporting Steve Knowles and Head of Race Team Operations Richard Wolverson both reporting to him.

 During the 2025 Austrian Grand Prix weekend, Lambiase missed his first F1 race weekend with Verstappen due to personal reasons.
 In his absence, Simon Rennie, who is currently the Group Leader of Simulation Engineering stepped in as Verstappen's race engineer for the weekend.
 Rennie also took on Lambiase's responsibilities as Head of Racing for the weekend in Lambiase's absence.

-During the 2025 Belgian Grand Prix weekend, Lambiase missed his second F1 race weekend with Verstappen due to personal reasons.
-Similar to Austria, Simon Rennie stepped in as Verstappen's race engineer for the weekend.
+During the 2025 Belgian Grand Prix weekend, Lambiase missed his second F1 race weekend with Verstappen, again due to personal reasons.
+Similar to Austria, Rennie stepped in as Verstappen's race engineer for the weekend.
 Rennie also took over Lambiase's responsibilities as Head of Racing for the weekend in Lambiase's absence.

+On 9 April 2026, it was announced Lambiase will leave Red Bull following the expiry of his contract with the team at the end of 2027 to join McLaren no later than 2028 as Chief Racing Officer, reporting directly to Team Principal Andrea Stella.
+He will remain as Verstappen's Race Engineer until the end of 2026, with Tom Hart set to takeover full time from 2027 and at the 2026 Austin, São Paulo (Brazil), and Las Vegas Grand Prixs as part of the transition.
+In addition, Red Bull announced the signing of former Aston Martin Performance Director, Tom McCullough as Lambiase's successor of "Head of Racing" from 2027.